manutoky/pyKachelmann/readme.md

 ## pyKachelmannwetter
-Python wrapper for getting weather data from KachelmannWetter.com API The wrapper is a work in progress and may never be finished.
+Python wrapper for getting weather data from KachelmannWetter.com API.
+The wrapper is a work in progress and may never be finished.
 Ultimate goal would be to integrate it in Home Assistant.
 Heavily inspired by [https://github.com/bieniu/accuweather].